(June 3, 2020) USDA announced alternative housing resources for season ag laborers and other ag workforce. Read it here.

 FSA staff are available to continue helping agricultural producers with program signups, loan servicing and other important actions.
 Additionally, FSA is relaxing the loan-making process and adding flexibilities for servicing direct and guaranteed loans to provide credit to producers in need.
 This includes:

 - Extending the deadline for applicants to complete farm loan applications,

 - Preparing direct loans documents, even if FSA is unable to complete lien and record searches because of closed government buildings,

 - Closing loans if the required lien position on the primary security is perfected, even for loans that require additional security and those lien searches, filings and recordings cannot be obtained because of closed government buildings.

-Servicing Direct Loans
+Servicing Direct Loans by: